-• Training The Board of Directors, Audit Committee, management as well as the Company Secretary and the employees were encouraged and facilitated to join the training courses concerning the corporate governance and management skill.
-Such training courses may be an inhouse training or the seminars arranged by specialized organization such as the Accounting Association or the Revenue Dept. or other regulators such as the SET and SEC as well as IOD.
+- Training The Board of Directors, Audit Committee, management as well as the Company Secretary and the employees were encouraged and facilitated to join the training courses concerning the corporate governance and management skill.
+Such training courses may be an in-house training or the seminars arranged by specialized organization such as the Accounting Association or the Revenue Dept. or other regulators such as the SET and SEC as well as IOD. - Preparation for new director The Company provides necessary information to new directors useful to perform director duties which introduce the nature of the business and the operations of the Company consisting of the Company's annual report, Board of Directors / Audit Committee Charter, Affidavit, and Memorandum and Articles of Association, Company's Code of Ethics including the Director's Handbook published by the SEC. - Succession Plan The General Manager shall report the succession plan to the Supervisor to assign successors who significantly possess knowledge, skill and experiences in case they cannot perform their duties. - Executives Development Program The Board has established a development program for executives and the General Manager will report to the board annually.

-In 2016, one of the Audit Committee members, Mr. Pholdej Therdphithakvanij, had participated in CG Forum 1/2016 on 10 February, 2016 on the topic of 'Ethics: Conscience of Corporate Governance' arranged by the SET.
-Moreover, Company Secretary had participated in training courses on 'Basic IR' during 16-17 June, 2016 arranged by the SET and 'Enhancing Good CG based on CGR Scorecard' on 3 October, 2016 arranged by SET and IOD.

-Preparation for new director The Company provides necessary information to new directors useful to perform director duties which introduce the nature of the business and the operations of the Company consisting of the Company's annual report, Board of Directors / Audit Committee Charter, Affidavit, and Memorandum and Articles of Association, Company's Code of Ethics including the Director's Handbook published by the SEC.

-- Succession Plan The General Manager shall report the succession plan to the Supervisor to assign successors who significantly possess knowledge, skill and experiences in case they cannot perform their duties. - Executives Development Program The Board has established a development program for executives and the General Manager will report to the board annually.
 The executive development plan will be considered together with the succession plan.